When to get your UDI?

 You can get UDIs here:

 The companies do not issue UDIs per se, but they do issue their own standardized numbers and codes, which then translate to the UDI requirements.
 So don’t despair when searching for the button where to buy the UDI.
+There is none.
+Instead, you will find buttons to buy e.g. GTINs (GS1) or PPNs (IFA).

-By the way: It makes sense to get your UDI from GS1, especially if you’re planning to sell your device in many markets.
 GS1 standards are acknowledged by most of the countries (incl.
 USA, EU, India, China, Japan) whereas for example IFA standards are only accepted in the EU.
 For HIBCC and ICCBBA it would make sense to check whether those standards are accepted in your target markets.

 Which UDI to get?

 It would be too simple if you could just order one number for your device, wouldn’t it?
 So here you go:

 And then you need a UDI-PI, but you cannot buy this one.
 You need to come up with this yourself.

 You only need one Basic UDI-DI per device, but the UDI-DI changes with every significant update, so it makes sense to buy several of them.

 The confusion is virtually pre-programmed, as the regulators were once again not particularly creative when it came to inventing the terminology.
 Just try to avoid mixing up Basic UDI-DI and UDI-DI.